- View Life at COA

 For High School Juniors & Seniors and Transfer Students

 Parents are welcome at this event.

 College of the Atlantic invites you and your parents to an informative and enjoyable visit to campus.
-You will have the opportunity to tour the campus, to sit in on classes, spend the night on campus, and speak with faculty and students about the college.
+You will have the opportunity to tour the campus, to sit in on classes, spend the night on campus, eat in the dining halls and speak with faculty and students about the college.
 This program is designed to offer prospective students a comprehensive view of COA's unique learning environment.
-Personal interviews can be arranged with an admission counselor during your visit.
+Admission interviews will be offered during your visit.

 Your parents are encouraged to come and enjoy the COA Fall Tour, although we cannot provide their lodging.
 A listing of motels and hotels is available here.

 RSVP to firstname.lastname@example.org or give us a call at 207-288-5015 or 800-528-0025.

 Admitted Student ReceptioN: April 13-14, 2014